 The Mongols realized that the captured emperor had little value as ransom and when they furthermore suffered a defeat when attacking Beijing the following year, Esen Khan decided to release the emperor.

 The new emperor, Zhu Qiyu, sinisterly decided to send only a sedan chair and two horses to meet the released emperor - a major loss of face for the dethroned Zhengtong Emperor.
 He would never forget or forgive this massive embarrassment and it played an essential driver for his coup seven years later.

 Zhu Qiyu seized his brother, the former emperor, when he made it back to the imperial capital.
 They were installed in the southern palace of The Forbidden City and held captive there along with his wife, Empress Qian, who opted to go into house arrest with her husband.

 They were kept totally incommunicado from the rest of the palace, basically living their lives as virtual prisoners -albeit on First Class.
-It took seven years and a good opportunity for the old emperor to take back the reign in a coup d'etat.
+It took seven years and a good opportunity for the former emperor to take back the reign in a coup d'etat.